ocaml/vim-ocaml/README.md

 Vim runtime files for OCaml.
 These are the default runtime files with vim plus a couple of extra changes lifted from Markus Mottl's repository.
 There's also a few of my own additions.
 Such as an `:Opam` command to switch compilers inside of vim.
-Also an oasis syntax files.
+Also oasis syntax files.

 ## Installation